foucar/CASS/README.md

     -s <server port>

-parameter you tell the program on which port the CASS histograms are provided to the viewers.
+parameter you tell the program on which port the CASS results are provided to the viewers.
 See @ref viewers for details on how to use this parameter in the viewer.